Buechele sets career marks as unbeaten SMU tops Temple 45-21

 Temple: The Owls will try for their ninth straight home win next Saturday against UCF.

 SMU: The Mustangs will visit Houston on Thursday night having lost six straight road games to the Cougars.
+“I go take a shower, go to dinner with a recruit and then start working,” Dykes said.
+“That’s the way it goes with a Thursday night game coming up.”

 More AP college football: https://apnews.com/tag/College football and http://www.twitter.com/AP_Top25